 Many park management directives are specified in laws and policies guiding the National Park Service.
-For example, there are laws and policies about managing environmental quality such as the Clean Air Act, the Endangered Species Act, the Magnuson-Stevens Fishery Conservation and Management Act, and Executive Order 11990, "Protection of Wetlands"; laws governing the preservation of cultural resources such as the National Historic Preservation Act of 1966, as amended (NHPA), and the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA); and laws about providing accessible public services such as the Architectural Barriers Act of 1968, as amended (ABA)-to name only a few.
+For example, there are laws and policies about managing environmental quality such as the Clean Air Act, the Endangered Species Act, and Executive Order 11990, "Protection of Wetlands"; laws governing the preservation of cultural resources such as the National Historic Preservation Act of 1966, as amended (NHPA), and the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA); and laws about providing public services such as the Americans with Disabilities Act of 1990, as amended (ADA)to name only a few.
 In other words, a general management plan is not needed to decide that it is appropriate to protect endangered species, control invasive nonnative species, protect historic and archeological sites, conserve artifacts, or provide for access for persons with disabilities.
-Laws and policies have already set the direction for those and many other management considerations within the park.
-Although the National Park Service strives to meet the resource conditions set forth in laws and policies with or without a new GMP and as quickly as funding or staffing limitations allow, the general management plan is critical in providing long-term guidance on how we comply with laws and policies.
+Laws and policies have already decided those and many other things for us.
+Although attaining some conditions set forth in these laws and policies may have been temporarily deferred in the park because of funding or staffing limitations, the National Park Service will continue to strive to implement these requirements with or without a new general management plan.
+The general management plan is critical in providing guidance on how we comply with laws and policies.